billifab/gp-ei-bayesopt/README.md

 - Fixed hyperparameters are used here.
 A production deployment will optimize hyperparameters via marginal log-likelihood; the fixed values used here represent reasonable defaults that demonstrate correct algorithmic behavior.
 - Heteroscedastic noise is modeled as proportional to the response.
 A production likelihood will be re-estimated from observed replicate variance in the deployment domain.
 - The benchmark functions are designed to exercise distinct geometric features (single peak, deceptive local maximum, ridge manifold) but are not derived from any specific empirical system.

+## Reproducibility update

+This version uses repository-relative paths and application-neutral terminology.
+Numerical results and the algorithmic workflow are unchanged.

 ## License